girder/viime/joss/paper.md

 structures (i.e. magnitude and dynamic range) integrating the data from multiple platforms can be challenging.
 This often leads investigators to analyze the datasets separately which prevents the observation of potentially interesting correlations between metabolites detected on different platforms.
-Viime is an open-source, web-based application designed to integrate metabolomics data from multiple platforms.
+Viime (VIsualization and Integration of Metabolomics Experiments) is an open-source, web-based application designed to integrate metabolomics data from multiple platforms.
 The workflow of Viime for data integration and visualization is shown in Figure 1.